mlhilhan/TranslationMobileApp/README.md

 ## Styleguide

-For coding styling, we decided to go with ESLint and [React Native community's styleguide](https://github.com/facebook/react-native/tree/master/packages/eslint-config-react-native-community#readme).
+For coding styling, we decided to go with ESLint and [Styled-Components](https://styled-components.com/).

-# How to use it
+# How To Use It

 The idea of this section is to explain how the template composition is the best and easiest to use when you try to use well-formed, architectures, especially using redux flow.